-Mitek Systems, Inc. ("Mitek" or the "Company") is a leading innovator of mobile capture and digital identity verification solutions.
-Mitek is a software development company with expertise in artificial intelligence and machine learning.
-The Company is currently serving more than 6,100 financial services organizations and leading marketplace and financial technology ("fintech") brands across the globe.
-The Company's solutions are embedded in native mobile apps and mobile optimized websites to facilitate better mobile user experiences, fraud detection and reduction, and compliant transactions.
+Mitek Systems, Inc. ("Mitek" or the "Company") is a leading innovator of mobile image capture and digital identity verification solutions.
+Mitek is a software development company with expertise in computer vision, artificial intelligence, and machine learning.
+The Company is currently serving more than 6,500 financial services organizations and leading marketplace and financial technology ("fintech") brands across the globe.
+The Company's solutions are embedded in native mobile apps and browsers to facilitate better online user experiences, fraud detection and reduction, and compliant transactions.

-Mitek's Mobile Deposit® solution is used today by millions of consumers in the United States ("U.S."), Canada, the United Kingdom, and Australia for mobile check deposit.
-Mobile Deposit® is the category leading product that allows individuals and businesses to remotely deposit checks using their camera-equipped smartphone or tablet.
-The Company's Mobile Deposit® solution has now processed over two billion check deposits.
-Mitek began selling Mobile Deposit® in the second fiscal quarter of 2008, and received our first patent issued for this product in August 2010.
+Mitek's Mobile Deposit® solution is used today by millions of consumers in the United States ("U.S.") and Canada for mobile check deposit.
+Mobile Deposit® enables individuals and businesses to remotely deposit checks using their camera-equipped smartphone or tablet.
+Mitek's Mobile Deposit® solution is embedded within the financial institutions' digital banking apps used by consumers and has now processed over three billion check deposits.
+Mitek began selling Mobile Deposit® in early 2008 and received its first patent for this product in August 2010.
+As of December 31, 2019, the Company has been granted 58 patents and it has an additional 24 patent applications pending.

-Mitek's Mobile Verify $^{\text{TM}}$ is an important technology used to verify people's identities at the point of onboarding via web or mobile device.
-Scanning an identity document enables an enterprise to identify the person with whom they are conducting business, comply with growing governmental Know Your Customer and Anti-Money Laundering regulatory requirements, and to improve the overall customer experience for digital onboarding.
-To sure the person submitting the identity document is who they say they are, Mitek's Mobile Verify Face Comparison provides an incremental layer of verification and compares the face on the identity document with the selfie photo of the user.
-Mitek's Mobile Verify Face Comparison technology uses advanced liveness detection so it cannot be spoofed.
+Mitek's Mobile Verify® verifies a user's identity online enabling organizations to build safer digital communities.
+Scanning an identity document helps enable an enterprise to verify the identity of the person with whom they are conducting business, to comply with growing governmental Anti-Money Laundering ("AML") and Know Your Customer ("KYC") regulatory requirements, and to improve the overall customer experience for digital onboarding.
+To be sure the person submitting the identity document is who they say they are, Mitek's Mobile Verify Face Comparison provides an additional layer of online verification and compares the face on the submitted identity document with the live selfie photo of the user.

-The identification capture process provided by Mitek can also provide prefill of much of the data obtained from the identity document into an application, requiring far fewer key strokes, reducing keying errors, and improving both operational efficiency and the customer experience.
-Today, the financial services verticals (banks, credit unions, lenders, payments processors, card issuers, fintech companies, etc.) represent the greatest percentage of use of the Company's solutions, but marketplaces, sharing economy, telecommunications, healthcare, travel, and retail sectors are showing accelerated adoption.
-Similarly, websites that must verify the customer's age (or other consumer information) prior to selling goods can do so by verifying identity documents.
-Mitek uses machine learning to constantly improve the product performance of Mobile VerifyTM and applies artificial intelligence to increase automation and speed of approvals of identification documents.

-The core of the Company's user experience is Mitek MiSnapTM, a touch-free automated capture technology which can be incorporated across product lines.
-It provides a simple and superior user-experience, making transactions on mobile devices fast, accurate, and easy for the consumer while helping organizations drive revenue from the increasingly popular mobile channel.

-Mobile FillTM, Mitek's mobile identity capture solution, enables the camera to serve as a keyboard.
-Using Mobile FillTM, consumers can quickly prefill any form with personal data by simply snapping a picture of their driver's license, credit card, or other similar identity document.
+The combination of identity document capture and data extraction process enables the organization to prefill the end user's application, with far fewer key strokes, thus reducing keying errors, and improving both operational efficiency and the customer experience.
+Today, the financial services verticals (banks, credit unions, lenders, payments processors, card issuers, fintech companies, etc.) represent the greatest percentage of use of our solutions, but there is accelerated adoption by marketplaces, sharing economy, and hospitality sectors.
+Mitek uses artificial intelligence and machine learning to constantly improve the product performance of Mobile Verify® such as speed and accuracy of approvals of identification documents.
+The core of Mitek's user experience is driven by Mitek MiSnapTM, the leading image capture technology, which is incorporated across the Company's product lines.
+It provides a simple, intuitive, and superior user-experience, making digital transactions faster, more accurate, and easier for the consumer.
+Mobile Fill® automates application prefill of any form with user data by simply snapping a picture of the driver's license or other similar user identity document.

-CheckReaderTM, which the Company acquired through the acquisition of A2iA (as defined below), enables financial institutions to automatically extract data from a check image received across all deposit channels - branch, ATM, Remote Deposit Capture, and mobile.
-Through the automatic recognition of all fields on checks, whether handwritten or machine print, CheckReaderTM speeds the time to deposit for banks and customers and reduces costs formerly incurred before images could be exchanged.
+CheckReaderTM enables financial institutions to automatically extract data from a check image received across any deposit channel-branch, ATM, remote deposit capture, and mobile.
+Through the automatic recognition of all fields on checks, whether handwritten or machine print, CheckReaderTM speeds the time to deposit for banks and customers and helps enable financial institutions to comply with check clearing regulations.